AmlanSamanta/SimpleDemoFlaskApp/README.md

    Inside static, create another folder and name it css to house style for your web app
 10. Then inside template create index.html and inside static/css create style.css.
 The source code for both of them are there inside this repo for reference.
-11. Save all file and stip the server from the prompt by pressing CTRL+C.
+11. Save all file and start the server from the prompt by pressing CTRL+C.
 12. Set another value to the environment variable, FLASK_APP like below: set FLASK_APP = app
     Then restart the server like before.
 This time the app would beloaded from a template html and